Ceiling Fans

 You can switch from bright to dim lights as the day winds down by flipping a switch.

-How to Tell if a Fan is Going CounterClockwise?
+How to tell if a Fan is Going CounterClockwise?

 Counterclockwise is a circular motion turning to the left.
 Some manufacturers label the switch as Forward.
+If you put your hand under the ceiling fan and feel air moving, it’s rotating counterclockwise.

 Does Reversing a Ceiling Fan Work?